Contact Us Today!

 Square Dancing

 We Love Square Dancing!
 Our group was organized around 50 years ago when area dancers started dancing to records in a member's basement.
-Now we have a caller dedicated to our group offering regular dances every Monday evening with a visiting caller twice a month.
+Now we have a caller dedicated to our group offering regular dances every Monday evening.
 Dancing has physical, mental and social benefits.

 Schedule:

-• Beginner-level Square Dance Class - begins later in the year - Mondays at 6 PM.
+• Beginner-level Square Dance Class - Mondays at 630 PM.

 • Mainstream and Plus Square Dance - every Monday, 7:00-9:00 PM.
 In 2 hours of square dancing, you can walk about 2 miles.
-Paul Williams calls the dance on the first and third Mondys each month; $12 per couple.
-Marge calls the other Mondays; $3 per person.
+Marge calls on Mondays; $3 per person, or free with Silver Sneakers.

 ABOUT SQUARE DANCING: